-The Bodhisatta was once a king’s wise chaplain.
 This past-life story is one of eight told by the Bodhisatta in the Kunala Jataka (#536) as examples of why men should never trust women.

-A loathsome, misshapen cripple lived up against the palace wall in the shade of a rose apple tree.
-One day the beautiful queen consort saw the cripple from her window and fell madly in love with him.
+The Bodhisatta was once a king’s wise chaplain.
+A loathsome, misshapen man lived alongside the palace wall in the shade of a rose apple tree.
+One day the beautiful queen consort saw the loathsome man from her window and fell madly in love with him.
 Soon after, she instigated an affair.
 Each night, after the king fell asleep, she climbed out her window on a cloth rope and crossed over the palace wall via the rose apple tree.
-After taking her pleasure, she returned to her room, covered herself with perfume, and lied down by the king’s side.
+After taking her pleasure, she returned to her room, covered herself with perfume, and lay down by the king’s side.

 In the Lifetime of the Buddha